Gỏi Cuốn Recipe

 Home » Recipes A-Z » Gỏi Cuốn Recipe

-It will be a crime to talk about Vietnamese cuisine at its best without mentioning fresh spring rolls.
-Those bite-sized delights are a wonderful mix of non-packaged meat, gluten-free starch, and fresh, fiber-rich herbs.
+No discussion of the best Vietnamese cuisine is complete without mentioning gỏi cuốn (fresh spring rolls).
+These bite-sized delights are a wonderful mix of non-packaged meat, gluten-free starch, and fresh, fiber-rich herbs.
 Each roll is full of all the necessary nutrients for your body.

 In terms of flavors, this Vietnamese specialty is simply more delicious than you can ever imagine.
 With the mild rice noodles as a blank canvas for flair, the umami-packed meat enriched with the refreshing aroma of herbs is totally capable of making your heart skip a beat.

-And did I mention that those rolls are quite elegant and portable, perfect for putting in a lunch box and carrying around?
+Did I mention that these rolls are elegant and portable, perfect for lunch boxes?
 With just a few minutes, you will be able to experience everything that this finger food has to offer!

 Vietnamese Fresh Spring Rolls